emenendez/emenendez.github.io/_drafts/2014-10-01-searching-without-segments.md

 #### This sounds nice, but downloading GPS tracks from all my teams is too hard.

 Not anymore.
-[New](https://github.com/emenendez/gpxutils/) [tools](https://github.com/emenendez/GPSmapper/) are available which simply the previously time-consuming process of downloading and processing GPS tracks by hand.
-Also, all modern smartphones have GPS functionality which for the purposes of WiSAR, is just as accurate as any recreational GPS.
+[New](https://github.com/emenendez/gpxutils/) [tools](https://github.com/emenendez/GPSmapper/) are available which simplify the previously time-consuming process of downloading and processing GPS tracks by hand.
+Also, all modern smartphones have GPS functionality which, for the purposes of WiSAR, is just as accurate as any recreational GPS.

 #### How can I visualize all those GPS tracks?